WordPress optimize

 Tip #6: Detect redirects

 A waterfall chart not only helps you to understand which elements are loaded when and how quickly, but also how many redirects have been set up and where they point to.
-Requests with redirects are usually highlighted in color.
+Requests with redirects are usually highlighted in colour.
 The diagram also provides you with information about which redirects have been set up and where they lead.

 Thanks to the yellow markings, we have already been able to detect unnecessary or even harmful redirects on several occasions.

-Tip #7: Recognize errors at a glance
+Tip #7: Recognise errors at a glance

 Occasionally, elements of a website are not rendered correctly.
 This can affect AdSense frames, for example, but also embedded maps and fonts.